 - Late 90's Dual Over Head Cam (DOHC) EJ25's.
 These are great and I've used them a lot.
 They were only made for a few years in the late 90's so they're getting tougher to find.
 They were replaced by the Single Over Head Cam engines that are more ubiquitous these days.

 - Late 90's+ Single Over Head Cam (SOHC) EJ25's.
 These are the most popular choice these days.
-Any models up to 2004 are a good choice (Avoid 2004 Legacy with Drive-By-Wire [PZEV engine], as it has a lot of emissions equipment that you'll need to integrate).
+Most models up to 2004 are a good choice (Avoid 2004 Legacy with Drive-By-Wire [PZEV engine], as it has a lot of emissions equipment that you'll need to integrate).
 Impreza/Forester 2005-2010 will work if you're up for a little added complication (See DBW and FPR below).
 05-09 Legacy/Outback can be used but is a little tricky (contact me if you come across a great deal on one and I'll fill you in)

 There are many flavors of forced induction engines and they're super fun, but will all add a fair bit of complication.
 The easiest will be the EJ22T but they only made a couple thousand so they're REALLY hard to find nowadays.
 The WRX is next in line regarding ease, and can be used up until 2005.
 The trick with the WRX will be mounting an Intercooler in a place with good airflow.
 You can use the Forester XT as well, just contact me before you buy a donor - I'll fill you in on the complications.